 Updated: November 25, 2012

-I made this for Thanksgiving this year and took new/better pictures.
+I made this copycat macaroni and cheese recipe as a side dish for Thanksgiving this year, and I took new/better pictures.
 It deserved them.
 It’s a really good macaroni and cheese recipe.
-I haven’t been to Morton’s in years so I don’t remember how closely this is to the original, but it’s very good.
+I haven’t been to Morton’s in years, so I don’t remember how closely this is to the Morton’s Steakhouse recipe, but it’s very good.
 It’s creamy and cheesy and I love the panko crumb topping.
-It made a great holiday side dish but we’ve also used it at BBQs.
+It makes a great holiday side dish but we’ve also served it at cookouts.
+It’s delicious served with grilled chicken and potato salad.

 A super rich, four cheese, macaroni and cheese.
 Fancy enough to serve guests but you'll want to eat it every day!